 The dissolution form that the State of Delaware uses requires several pieces of information.
 You'll need to indicate the name of the company and the exact date the LLC was formed.
 The resolution form must be signed and dated by an authorized signer of the LLC.

 We hope this section has been beneficial to you.
+If you would like our assistance in filing a Delaware LLC dissolution, we charge a small processing fee plus state fees.
+Our corporate dissolution service is convenient, thorough and fast.
 If you have any questions, please do not hesitate to call us at 1-800-423-2993 or 302-996-5819.
 Thank you for your interest in Delaware limited liability company LLC dissolution.

 Included in all incorporating services: